develosi/factor_fitness/TESTING.md

-# Factor Fitness -  Testing
+# FACTOR FITNESS  -  Testing

 ![The Factor Fitness Website shown on a variety of screen sizes](documentation/factor_fitness_mockup.png)